 The Infiniti QX56/Patrol is a bit larger than its closest competitor, the Toyota Landcruser, and also more powerful.
 It also competes against the Ford Expedition, the Chevy Tahoe and the Dodge Durango.

 The Patrol has had legendary status in the countries where it has been sold.
 The parts have even been used in lesser vehicles, for those enthusiasts who need extreme off-roadability.
 I believe that at its best, this is the best truck that the U.S. never got--do you agree?
-Let me know in the comments.
+Either way, you should always make sure you're covered with an affordable car insurance policy.